mattkeys/Advanced-Custom-Fields-Font-Awesome/readme.txt

 == Changelog ==

+= 2.1.0 =
+* Preventing any automatic updates to version 5.x of FontAwesome that could break plugin functionality and result in broken icons on sites currently using 4.x FontAwesome icons.

 = 2.0.9 =
 * Fixed bug effecting null value fields created in 1.x of this plugin would return a string of 'null' instead of boolean false when used in 2.x versions of this plugin.